squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

 apps must keep `(keyword? "a")` true.
 Emission gating (`emit-keyword`, case labels, `=` tag rule, ns-meta capture) existed flag-shaped in this branch's history before the pivot and comes back from there.

+## Resolution: encode at the application boundary, in userland

+The driving use case (offworld sending events like `[::scans plate]` over transit to a JVM Clojure server that needs the keyword/string distinction) does not need a runtime type; it needs the boundary to know which strings are keywords.
+Sketched options, none implemented here:

+- Namespace convention: every wire-crossing keyword is namespaced, and the transit write handler converts strings that parse as qualified idents under a whitelist of app namespace prefixes.
+Reads lower JVM keywords back to plain strings.
+One renaming pass (`:scanned` to `::scanned`), no per-site annotation, dev-mode assert for unqualified leaks.
+- Explicit marker: a one-token wrapper (`transit.keyword`) at each construction site that must arrive typed.
+Precise and greppable; the framework DSL can auto-wrap structural positions it owns (effect vector heads).
+- Declared schema: the sync layer already declares state paths; extend the declarations with key/value types and convert by schema in both directions.
+- Inverted polarity: on this wire keywords are the rule, so default leaf encoding is keyword and a three-line schema names the string positions (plate-id map keys, label fields).
+Marking must stay positional, not a wrapper type on strings: strings are the unbounded runtime class (wrapping burden lands on every ingestion point), the forgotten case corrupts user data silently into keywords, and a String-ish wrapper object replays the boxed-method trap on the client's hottest surface.

+The per-namespace opt-in conversion sketched in the reversal section was also dropped: hassle exceeds value once the boundary encoding exists.
+The sketch stays valid if a future attempt wants it.